Spyware Seller Shuts Down After Hack - Slashdot

 An anonymous reader writes: Retina-X, a company that sells spyware or 'stalkerware' for everyday users has ceased operations after yet another hack.
 Retina-X sells a handful of apps that monitor computers and cellphones.
 These are marketed to parents and employees but also used by abusive or jealous partners.

-From the Website (Score:4, Insightful)
+From the Website (Score:5, Insightful)

 This juicy little tidbit comes from their website: "Retina-X Studios is sharing information about the illegal hackings and cooperating with the appropriate authorities.
 The perpetrators of these illegal acts have been motivated by their unfounded opposition to the private activities of parents and employers on devices they own and with the consent of users of the devices.
 The perpetrators, who will likely never be identified or brought to justice, have shared their actions with online publications to gain attention.
 They are cowards who work in the dark and use the media to promote their agenda.
 Retina-X apologizes to our customers for any inconvenience this situation has caused, but our first priority is to you.
 We appreciate the loyalty you have shown our company and these valuable services."